dropbox/stone/README.rst

 Babel makes no assumptions about the protocol layer being used to make API requests and return responses; its first use case is the Dropbox v2 API which operates over HTTP.
-Babel does not come with nor enforces any particular RPC framework.
+Babel does not come with nor enforce any particular RPC framework.

 Babel make some assumptions about the data types supported in the serialization